followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/010 Data Binding/25 Custom Sources/10 Load Data.md

                 items: [
                     key: "Group 1_1_1",
                     summary: [8, 2, 10],
-                    // This is a group of the deepest hierarchy level,
+                    // This is a group of the deepest hierarchy level (isExpanded: false),
                     // therefore, you need to return the following fields
                     items: null,
                     count: 3        // The count of data rows in the current group